• Skip to primary navigation

 • Garden and Outdoor Lighting

 Lighting - garden lighting - Garden lighting and outdoor electrics safe installation.
-Advice on wiring garden lights and outdoor lighting cables and regulations.
+Advice on wiring garden lights and outdoor lighting cables and regulations

 • Summer Fun and Games for the Garden

-Paddling pools and trampolines - Find out how to get the kids out of the house this spring and summer and entertain them in the garden
+Paddling pools and trampolines - Find out how to get the kids out of the house this spring and summer and entertain them in the garden with some great activities

 • Building a Pergola